Villavu/Simba/Doc/sphinx/scriptref/bitmap.rst

     function FastGetPixel(bmp, x,y : integer) : TColor;

-Return the colour of pixel on the bitmap, position specified by x, y.
+Return the color of pixel on the bitmap, position specified by x, y.

 .. _scriptref-fastgetpixels: